Top 5 Weekly Performance Questions To Ask at Staff Meetings

-If possible, at least one of the KPIs you discuss on a quarterly basis should be financial, especially if you have employees who don’t naturally connect their day-to-day work to the bottom line.
+If possible, discuss at least one Key Performance Indicators (KPI) that’s financial in nature.
+This is especially important if you manage employees who don’t naturally connect their day-to-day work to the bottom line.

-3. What can you do differently next week to make life better for the customer, your team, and you?
+3. What can you do differently next week to make life better for you, your team, or your customer?

-Rotate these questions out each week.
-Ask for introspection and make sure you are identifying your own inefficiencies/roadblocks.
-A little vulnerability from the boss can go a long way.
-Make it OK to have room to improve and celebrate the small wins that lay a path for long term growth.
+Ask for introspection, and feel free to share your own inefficiencies and roadblocks with your team.
+A little vulnerability can go a long way.
+Reassure employees that everyone has room to grow and celebrate the small wins that lay a path for long-term growth.

 4. How did what you changed last week impact your work this week?

-5. Who wants to share next week? (alternatively: what’s on the agenda for next week)
+5. Who wants to share next week?
+What’s on the agenda for next week?

 Bonus: Icebreaker Questions